People

 Ellen Nirenblatt (MEM student).
 Ellen Nirenblatt is a second-year Master’s student at Duke University, where she is studying wildlife species-habitat relationships in unique ecosystems in the forests of Peru.
 She has also worked on the Duke Forest Camera Trap project.
 Ellen Nirenblatt is active in the Duke Conservation Society, a student organization that promotes environmental advocacy and conservation initiatives.

 Yujin Kim (Undergraduate).
-Yujin Kim is an undergraduate student at Duke University, originally from Seoul, South Korea.
+Yujin Kim is an undergraduate student at Duke University, originally from Busan, South Korea.
 She has a journal article (in review) from a qualitative research she conducted with Dr. Cagle for the Unearthing Duke Forest project.
 She is currently working with Cagle to explore species-habitat relationships among key mammal species in the Duke Forest.
 She is part of the Karsh International Scholars Program, which supports her academic pursuits and civic engagement at Duke.
 Yujin has been involved in climate activism, including work with the Duke Climate Coalition, and has represented South Korea in environmental discussions at the United Nations.
 She also explores topics related to climate justice and mental health, particularly focusing on the intersection of environmental issues and personal well-being.

 Affiliated Students & Staff.